-Using the recipes included in the project manual, prepare an exhibit for one of the classes below.
+Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking101Recipes), prepare an exhibit for one of the classes below.
 No icing should be on any products.
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Bars, coffeecake, or cookies should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete the What's on Your Plate?
-Activity on pages 10-11 in the 4-H Cooking 101 project manual.
+Activity on pages 10-11 in the 4-H Cooking 101 project manual (and for download at go.illinois.edu/Cooking101Activity).
 Bring a document with printed pictures of your 3 or more plates and the answers to questions 1-7 to remain on display with your project.
 The words on the plates must be legible and clearly visible in the picture.
 Pictures, graphics or photos are acceptable.
+Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.

-Cereal Bars (SF 50200A) - 3 cereal marshmallow bars Coffeecake (SF 50200B) - 1⁄4 of 8" square or round coffeecake Cookies (SF 50200C) - 3 cookies
+Cereal Bars (SF 50200A) - 3 cereal marshmallow bars

+Coffeecake (SF 50200B) - 1⁄4 of 8" square or round coffeecake

+Cookies (SF 50200C) - 3 cookies